doitforlove/DDGL-Net/README.md

   <img src="figures/hr_moe.png" width="78%" alt="Static predictor and HR-MoE comparison">
 </p>

 For a trading date $\tau$, the model processes the entire valid stock cross-section together.
-This is important because the spatial attention layer learns dependencies between stocks within the same market snapshot.

 ## What is included